 3. Release Funds

-Ensure you are not holding on to any funds that needs to go to your owners.
-Double check the report to ensure these funds are released before processing EOM/ EOFY.
+Ensure you are not holding on to any funds that need to go to your owners.
+Double-check the report to ensure these funds are released before processing EOM/ EOFY.

 4. Preview your Statements

-Preview your statements to identify mistakes and make necessary corrections before sending to landlords.
-This is ideal for agencies with a manageable size of rent roll but is understandably not a practical step for larger offices that manages thousands of properties.
-A more workable solution would be to start practicing monthly statement and ledger previews moving forward to address incorrect entries early on.
+Preview your statements to identify mistakes and make necessary corrections before sending them to landlords.
+This is ideal for agencies with a manageable size of rent roll but is understandably not a practical step for larger offices that manage thousands of properties.
+A more workable solution would be to start practising monthly statement and ledger previews moving forward to address incorrect entries early on.